herbertli/Gravitational_Voronoi/README.md

 If you're going down this route, I'm assuming you semi-know what you are doing...
 You should have (some?) experience in developing applications in firebase or at least be familiar with it.
+This is the way the game was run during class.

 1. Initialize a firebase project and config your Realtime Database rules to allow for unauthenticated reads and writes
 2. Copy and paste your firebase credentials into a new file in web/src called config.js, it should look something like this: